 These Vietnamese Chicken Wings are baked in the oven until crisp & coated in a sweet-spicy combination of sweet soy sauce and sambal oelek chili paste.

 I’ve talked of my FOF (fear of frying) before.
 And, even though I’m making steps towards overcoming that fear, I’m baking these wings rather than frying.
-I was a bet skeptical as to whether they’d turn out crispy enough, but to my surprise – They turned out just as crispy as they would have if you’d fried them.
-I lined my pan with a Silpat to assist in the crisping process and to make the cleanup process a bit easier.
-If you don’t own a Silpat, I’d definitely suggest lining your sheet pan with foil, because the glaze can get quite sticky.
+I was a bet skeptical as to whether they’d turn out crispy enough, but in fact, they turned out just as crispy as they would have if you’d fried them.

 Wine Pairings for Vietnamese Chicken Wings:

 - Dry Riesling, dry gewürztraminer, dry rosé, viognier and champagne are all good matches for Vietnamese dishes.
 These wines have a crisp brightness that goes well with the hot, chili flavors in this dish.

 Looking for more Vietnamese recipes?
 Try this Vietnamese Lemongrass Chicken.

 If you loved these Vietnamese Chicken Wings I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me onInstagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - 2 Tablespoons Sweet Soy Sauce (Kecap Manis)

 - 1 Tablespoon Sambal Oelek Chili Paste

 - Cilantro (chopped, for garnish)